thumbnail image

 Chicago Police Department

-As a Patrolman, Pete is responsible for safeguarding the city's Little Village and North Lawndale communities.
-As a Field Training Officer, he teaches junior officers in Chicago's "most violent" police beat.
+As a Patrolman, Pete was responsible for safeguarding the city's Little Village and North Lawndale communities.
+As a Field Training Officer, he taught and mentored less-experienced officers in Chicago's "most violent" police beat.
 He was named the Most Outstanding Recruit at the Chicago Police Academy.
 His work has been recognized for addressing crime surrounding vacant housing.
-He has also served as a spokesperson for Chicago's largest community-policing program involving youth and sports.
-Moreover, Pete is a member of the city's Crisis Intervention Team, helping citizens who experience mental health emergencies.
+At the same time, Pete served as a liaison to Chicago's largest community-policing program involving youth and sports.

 Illinois Army National Guard